 Domestic violence charges are serious allegations that can have life-altering consequences.
 In Arizona, claiming self-defense in such cases can be a viable strategy, but it requires careful preparation and a thorough understanding of the law.
 This article will guide you through the process of how to prove self defense in domestic violence charge in Arizona.

-What evidence is needed to claim self-defense in a domestic violence case?
+How to Prove self-defense in a domestic violence case in Arizona?

 To successfully claim self-defense in a domestic violence case, you must provide evidence that shows you reasonably believed you were in imminent danger of physical harm and that your use of force was necessary and proportionate to the threat, as outlined in Arizona statutes such as A.R.S. §13-404.
 This can include physical evidence, witness testimony, and documentation of past abuse.